bluegenes/MakeMyTranscriptome/README.md

 ```
 mmt full -test
 ```
-will run a full test on the sample data
+will run a full test on the sample data.